devbrothonath/Restaurant-menu-page/README.md

 5. img: "./images/item-1.jpeg",
 6. desc: `I'm baby woke mlkshk wolf bitters live-edge blue bottle, hammock freegan copper mug whatever cold-pressed `

-Adding a new dish is as simple as adding a new object to the array and it will get added to the page.
+## Adding new dishes
+1. To add a new dish, we will go to "app.js".
+2. Then inside app.js, we will create an object inside the menu array with the above specified key value pairs.

+## Deploy
 I have deployed this application on netlify.
 You can check it out here: https://menu-page-dynamic-d7f0b9.netlify.app/